Business Law Lawyers in Huntsville

-The attorneys at Johnston, Moore & Thompson represent local, regional, and national companies as well as individuals in federal as well as state courts in Alabama.
+The attorneys at Johnston, Moore & Weston represent local, regional, and national companies as well as individuals in federal as well as state courts in Alabama.
 We can help with everything from two-party transactions to transactions that include multiple parties and are more complex in nature.
 Whatever the matter at hand, we have the competence, experience, and tenacity to resolve and successfully litigate a wide variety of business disputes.
 These include:

 - Breach of contract litigation and disputes

 - Business torts litigation

 - Commercial buyer / seller litigation and disputes